zreown/kwk-l1-intro-to-loops-two-step-lab-kwk-students-l1-dfw-070918/README.md

 ## Part 2: A Few More Steps

 Wait... we're only going backwards!
 We need to at least _turn_.
 In the second Ruby method, we will expand our dance moves.
-Implement a_few_more_steps with a loop that includes all the steps from first_steps, but immediately after, outputs the following separated by `sleep(0.5)`:
+Implement `a_few_more_steps` with a loop that includes all the steps from `first_steps`, but immediately after, outputs the following separated by `sleep(0.5)`:

 * "Right foot steps right and back"